swampbear/chessrobot/README.md

 ````
 npm install
 ````
-to start the server run the following command:
+To start the server run the following command:
 ````
 npm start
 ````